EricZinda/docsproto/devhowto/devhowtoMRS.md

 **Unquantified `x` variables**: Some predications in the ERG have an argument that is conceptually an individual (`x`) type, but does not require quantification.
 Since the rules require that all `x` variables are [scoped by a quantifier](x-instance-variables), the most appropriate of the three "in-between" types will be used instead as a "work-around".
 This is usually `i` since these are most often of type `x`, and `i` is the most specific of the options that includes `x`.
 As with all non-`x` variables, this will be "existentially quantified" (globally defined) -- that is the whole point of using them here.

 **Dropped arguments**: Sometimes the predication that would introduce a variable is missing.
-For example "I left" vs. "I left Oregon".
+For example, take "I left" vs. "I left Oregon".
 In the latter, "Oregon" becomes a predication that introduces a variable that "left" uses, but in the former, this predication doesn't exist, so the variable is not introduced.
 In this case, the missing (or "dropped") variable uses an `i`, `p` or `u` type in place of the original type.
-Variables typed like this should be treated like the act of passing `None` in Python or `Null` in SQL.
+Variables typed like this should be treated like the act of passing `None` in Python or `Null` in SQL to a function.
 The easiest way to detect when one of these three variable types means "dropped or ignored argument" is by checking if any other predication is also using it (as in the previous case).
 If not, it is probably dropped/ignored.
     - `i` means dropped `e` or `x`
     - `u` means dropped `e`, `x`, or `h`
     - `p` means dropped `x` or `h`

 #### Variable Properties
 Variables in an MRS have *properties*, which are like single argument predications for the variables.
 They define many different properties of a variable that aren't included anywhere else.
 They are defined after the variable in the MRS, surrounded by `[]`.
-You can see many examples in the MRS for "he will go":
+You can see several examples in the MRS for "he will go":

 ~~~
 [ pronoun_q LBL: h5 ARG0: x3 [ x PERS: 3 NUM: sg GEND: m IND: + PT: std ] RSTR: h6 BODY: h7 ]
 [ pron LBL: h4 ARG0: x3 [ x PERS: 3 NUM: sg GEND: m IND: + PT: std ] ]
 [ _go_v_1 LBL: h1 ARG0: e2 [ e SF: prop TENSE: fut MOOD: indicative PROG: - PERF: - ] ARG1: x3 ]
 ~~~
-The properties provided depends on the type of variable:
+The properties provided depend on the type of variable:

 Instance (`x`) variables can have these properties:
 - Number (`NUM`): `sg` (singular) or `pl` (plural)